Hip arthroscopy

 Description

-During arthroscopy of the hip, the surgeon uses a tiny camera called an arthroscope to see inside your hip.
+During arthroscopy of the hip, the surgeon uses a tiny camera called an arthroscope to see inside your hip joint.

 Why the Procedure Is Performed